The Ultimate Guide to Landing Pages

 Unlike other web pages or websites, landing pages are specialists that are narrowly focused on guiding visitors toward taking a specific action such as signing up for an e-newsletter, downloading a resource, making a purchase, or registering for an event.
 By having a single focus (and goal action), it’s possible for a landing page to deliver the right message to the right audience rather than talking about ‘all the things’ to ‘all the people’ and failing to persuade anyone.

 The cost varies, depending on how you create them and the tools and type of builder that you choose.
 Keep in mind that unlike other digital marketing platforms, Leadpages doesn’t charge you more based on how much traffic you receive or how many leads you collect.

 Whether you’re running an ad on social media or announcing a promo on your website, it’s important to be strategic about which pages you create and how you create them.

 This guide is designed to cover the ‘must-know’ fundamentals of landing pages as well as the most important tips and savvy strategies that have proven to work across hundreds of thousands of businesses.
-We’ll start with the very basics and make our way down to the nitty-gritty elements of effective copywriting and design.

 The basics: What a landing page is (and what a landing page is not), why it’s essential for your business to have landing pages, when they should be used, how they work, and we’ll explore the different types of pages.